Differentiable Manifolds

 Assessment, % of Course Grade

-Your grade will be based on homework (50%), one midterm (20%), and the final exam (30%) and attendence.
-There will be approximately 11 weekly homework assignments; you may drop your two lowest (or nonexistent) homeworks.
+Your grade will be based on homework (25%), two in class midterms (25% each), the final exam (25%) , and attendance.
+There will be approximately 12 weekly homework assignments; you may drop your lowest (or nonexistent) homework.
 To receive a passing grade you must complete and pass the assignments, attend at least 70% of the classes, and foster an atmosphere of collegiality.
 For an A you must also attend at least 90% of the classes (or have an excused absence), for a B you must attend at least 80% of the classes, for a C, 70%, and for a D, 60%.

 Teaching Assistant

-Evan Huang is the teaching assistant for this course.
-Evan will hold a weekly office hour.
-Evan will grade homework and I will grade the midterm and exam.
+Junmo is the graduate teaching assistant for this course.
+Teddy and Alejandro are undergraduate TAs who will hold homework community sessions for the course (combined with 451-551).
+Junmo will also hold weekly office hours beginning in February.
 I will also review your homeworks and read your weekly homework reflections.

 Homework

-There will be 11 homework sets and homework will count for 50% of the final grade.
-You must upload your homework to gradescope by 11pm on Mondays.
+There will be 12 homework sets and homework will count for 25% of the final grade and the source of midterm and exam problems.
+You must upload your homework to gradescope by 11pm on Fridays.
+(The course is structured so that HW can be finished Thursday night.)
+AI tools are not permitted.
 Collaboration is encouraged but the write up of the solutions should be in your own words.
-Late homework will not be accepted without prior authorization from me.
-Your lowest two homework scores will be dropped.
+Late homework beyond Saturdays at 11pm will not be accepted without prior authorization from me, but 2-3 extensions of 2-3 days will be granted for illness or heavy workload weeks (e.g. multiple midterms or projects due).
+Your lowest homework score will be dropped.
 In the event of illness or family emergency I must be notified ideally at least 24 hours in advance and documentation from your magister or doctor may be requested.

 Help

 If you find yourself confused, please seek help sooner rather than later.
-I will be available to answer questions during my office hours as will Evan.
+I will be available to answer questions during my office hours as will Alejandro, Junmo, Maxwell, and Teddy.

 Schedule & Assignments